 Antiquated Copyright Office

 Ah, the United States Copyright Office – the home of contradictions.
 How so?
-The website for the Copyright Office allows you to register copyrights for materials that do not appear primarily online such as school text books.
+The website for the Copyright Office allows you to register copyrights for materials that do not appear online such as school textbooks.
 But when it comes to registering a DMCA agent, which is only applicable to Internet copyright issues, the Copyright Office provides no online option.
 Zippo.
 Nada.
-In an age when you can watch women’s teddy bears seek vengeance on former lovers [View the masterpiece here], the Copyright Office has been trying since 2011 to come up with an online form we can use to register agents…and hasn’t been able to swing it.
+The Copyright Office has been trying since 2011 to come up with an online form we can use to register agents…and hasn’t been able to swing it.

 The only option for registering a DMCA agent with the Copyright Office in 2016 is to send in the form by traditional mail.
 Snail mail.
 The slowest form of communication these days short of the horse and buggy.